 Transforming The Past by Writing History

-History transforms the past, instead of merely explaining it.
+History transforms the past, instead of explaining it.
 When a historian writes a work of history, he develops a new view of the past.
-The most honest account of history is a half breed between what really happened, and what events and situations of the past the historian has considered and what events and situations he has ignored.
+All works of history are a compromise between what really happened, and how the historian has interpreted the events.
+No historian can take all the historical events of any age into account.
+He concentrates on some of the events which he considers important and he ignores the other events—no work of history can provide a full picture of the past.
 There are as many versions of the past as there are works of history.

 The Danger of “Total Liberty”

 Liberty is a good thing, but the demand for total liberty is a conspiracy to push society into nihilism and lawlessness which are usually a prelude to the establishment of a new tyranny.
-Those who become part of movements which demand total liberty miss one essential feature of liberty: the concept characterizes freedom within the limits of not only human psychology and human body but also the good cultural and political traditions; it does not characterize freedom from everything.
-No man can ever be so free that he is free of his mental capacities, skills, just obligations, gender, sexuality, and those traditions of his ancestors and the laws of his society which make his life worth living.
+Those who become part of movements which demand total liberty miss one essential feature of liberty: the concept characterizes freedom within the limits of not only human psychology and human body but also culture and traditions.
+Liberty does not imply freedom from everything.
+No man can ever be so free that he is free of his mental capacities, skills, just obligations, gender, sexuality, the traditions of his ancestors, and the laws of his society.
 To demand freedom from everything is as ridiculous (or vile) as demanding freedom from gravity.

 Wednesday, August 12, 2020